Mark Berent

 During his flying career he has logged over 4300 hours of flying time, 1084 of those in combat missions in the F-100, F-4, C-47 and U-10 over North and South Vietnam, Laos, and Cambodia.
 He has flown 30 different aircraft.

 His decorations include the Silver Star, Legion of Merit, Distinguished Flying Cross with one oak leaf cluster, Bronze Star, Air Medal with twenty four oak leaf clusters, Vietnam Cross of Gallantry, Cambodian Divisional Medal, and numerous Vietnam Campaign ribbons.
-He completed jump school with the Special Forces.
+He completed jump school with the Special Forces at Bad Tolz, Germany.
 Later, he jumped with and was awarded Cambodian paratrooper wings.
 He also flew with and received Cambodian pilot wings.

 After leaving the Air Force he lived in Europe to establish and direct international operations for the sale of spares for combat aircraft.
 He has flown many foreign aircraft such as the Swedish Viggen and Royal Air Force Jaguar and Hawk.
 He also established Berent and Woods Inc, a firm that managed many aviation related activities.